John Hill (botanist): Biography

-He was the son of the Rev. Theophilus Hill and is said to have been born in Peterborough.
+John Hill was the son of the Rev. Theophilus Hill and is believed to have been born in Peterborough: he was baptised on 17 November 1714 at St John the Baptist Church in that city.
 He was apprenticed to an apothecary and on the completion of his apprenticeship he set up in a small shop in St Martin's Lane, Westminster.
 He also travelled over the country in search of rare herbs, with a view to publishing a hortus siccus, but the plan failed.

 He obtained the degree of M.D. from the University of St. Andrews at a time when its fortunes were at a low ebb, and practised as a quack doctor, making considerable sums by the preparation of dubious herb and vegetable medicines.
 He was known for his "pectoral balsam of honey" and "tincture of bardana".

 Work

 His first publication was a translation of Theophrastus's History of Stones (1746).
 From this time forward he was an indefatigable writer.
 He edited The British Magazine (1746–1750), and for two years (1751–1753) he wrote a daily letter, "The Inspector," for the London Advertiser and Literary Gazette.
 He also produced novels, plays and scientific works; and was a major contributor to the supplement of Ephraim Chambers's Cyclopaedia.

 From 1759 to 1775 he was engaged on a huge botanical work, The Vegetable System (26 folio volumes), illustrated by 1,600 copper-plate engravings and published (plain) at thirty-eight guineas, and (coloured) at one hundred and sixty guineas.
 Hill's botanical labours were undertaken at the request of his patron, Lord Bute, and he was rewarded by the Order of Vasa from the King of Sweden in 1774.

 Of the seventy-six separate works with which he is credited in the Dictionary of National Biography, the most valuable are those that deal with botany.
 He is reputed to have been the author of the second part of The Oeconomy of Human Life (1751), the first part of which is by Lord Chesterfield, and Hannah Glasse's famous manual of cookery was generally ascribed to him (see Boswell, ed.
 Hill, iii.
 285).
 Samuel Johnson said of him that he was "an ingenious man, but had no veracity."
-See a Short Account of the Life, Writings and Character of the late Sir John Hill (1779), which is chiefly occupied with a descriptive catalogue of his works; also Temple Bar (1872, xxxv.
-261–266).

 John Hill's often provocative and scurrilous writings involved him in many quarrels, both in the field of science and that of literature.